Vermilion Energy Inc.

 To assess relative profitability and valuation, we examine the Return on Equity (ROE) and Price-to-Earnings (P/E) ratios.

-VET vs BTE Comparison April 2026
+VET vs VRN Comparison May 2026

 VET plays a significant role within the Energy sector.
 Its performance reflects broader market trends and attracts considerable investor interest.